Bibekneupane404/Machine-Learning/README.md

 ### Day 8

 Today I learned about Univariate EDA and did some EDA on titanic datasets, on the other hand I learned more about dtype in pytorch.

+### Day 9

+Today I completed multivariate analysis from CompusX videos and simultaneously also leanred some more tensor manipulation and matrix multiplication in Pytorch.